Please ensure Javascript is enabled for purposes of website accessibility

 [text_ad]

 There is a saying in the energy industry that “the best cure for high oil prices, is high oil prices.”
-This saying is correct, but it might take a lot longer than usual for high oil prices to “cure” the market.
+This saying is correct, but it might take longer than usual for high oil prices to “cure” the market.

-Over the last eight years, the oil and gas industry has been starved of the capex that is required to find new reservoirs of oil and gas.
+Over the last decade, the oil and gas industry has been starved of the capex that is required to find new reservoirs of oil and gas.
 Why?
 Mainly because of ESG concerns, which have forced oil and gas companies to deemphasize new discoveries in favor of generating positive free cash flow.

 As a result, it could take several years of heavy investment before supply of oil and gas can catch up to demand.